georgedimogiannis-code/PBSHM_Coding_Challenge/README.md

 ### Outcome

-The PCA-based method provides an unsupervised baseline for damage detection by identifying deviations from the healthy structural population, although its performance is generally less robust than the supervised SVM approach.
+The PCA-based method provides an unsupervised baseline for damage detection by identifying deviations from the healthy population, although its performance is generally less robust than the supervised SVM approach.

 ## Main Insights